openziti/ziti-tunnel-sdk-c/RELEASING.md

 Newly-created GitHub Releases set as the "latest" release in GitHub by default.
 The Releaser may override the latest label by marking any release as "latest" in the GitHub UI or Releases API.
 The Releaser may mark a release as "prerelease" instead of "latest" when creating the release in the GitHub UI or Releases API.
-This has no effect on downstream builds for Artifactory or Docker Hub and only running the "Promote Downstream Releases" workflow will cause those downstreams to advertise a new release as "latest".
+The "Promote Downstream Releases" workflow will run as soon as the release is created if it is not marked as a prerelease or when an existing prerelease is unmarked, i.e., not a prerelease.